ember-learn/guides-source/guides/v3.7.0/templates/actions.md

 <a href="newPage.htm" {{action "logClick"}}>Go</a>
 ```

 **Clicking on this link does not go to `newPage.htm`** because the `action` has overridden this functionality.
-This is the default behaviour for Ember.
+This is the default behavior for Ember.

 You can override this behavior and make this work more like a standard, non-ember, anchor tag by using the `preventDefault=false` overload of the action on an `a` tag.
 For example: